dreamfactorysoftware/android-sdk/README.md

 #Example API calls

 The app uses the Retrofit2 library to send REST requests.
-The request formatting is exposed in case you want to roll your own code or use a third party library to send requests.

 The general form of a DreamFactory REST API call is: